 4. Go in the right direction.

 When blowdrying your bangs you’ll need to have a few hair care products on hand.
-One of our must-have’s is heat protectant like the TRESemmé Thermal Creations Heat Tamer Spray.
+One of our must-haves is a heat protectant, like TRESemmé Thermal Creations Heat Tamer Spray.
 This formula works to protect your hair from frying, while also making it shiny and soft.
-Another handy tool for your bangs is the Ibiza B5 Round Hair Brush that can help you get the rounded side bangs look.
 You’ll also need to have some more dry shampoo to help refresh those second-day bangs.

 Inspiring Side Bangs to Try